 The above are just some examples of the many content distribution plugins that are available to WordPress users.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Automated Content Sharing Phase – Summary
+WordPress Traffic System: Content Syndication Stage – Summary

-Once your site and plugins have been expertly configured and fully set up, all you have to do is post fresh content on a regular basis to begin bringing more traffic.
+Once your website or blog and plugins have been fully set up and expertly configured, all you have to do is publish new content consistently to attract more traffic.

-Once you have expertly configured your WordPress site, the next step is to optimize the process.
-This step is addressed in the next article in the WordPress Traffic Automation Blueprint series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is covered in the next article in our WordPress Traffic System series.

 To read more, click on the link below: